simpleinjector/Documentation/source/LifestyleMismatches.rst

 .. container:: Note

-    **Note**: Lifestyle mismatches are such a common source of bugs, that the container always checks for mismatches the first time a component is resolved, no matter whether you call *Container.Verify()* or not.
+    **Tip**: Lifestyle mismatches are such a common source of bugs, that the container always checks for mismatches the first time a component is resolved, no matter whether you call *Container.Verify()* or not.
 This behavior can be suppressed by setting the **Container.Options.SuppressLifestyleMismatchVerification** property, but you are advised to keep the default settings.

 How to Fix Violations